-The following steps are designed to reduce exposure by adults dropping off / picking up the students and by other adults who have to enter the building.
+The following steps are designed to reduce exposure by adults dropping off / picking up their children and by other adults who enter the building.

-- Children should wash their hands with soap and water when entering the classroom.
-If a sink with soap and water is not available, hand sanitizer with at least 60% alcohol will be available, out of reach and out of view of the children.
+- Prior to drop off, parents should check that their child does not display any of the signs of illness.
+See the COVID-19 Screening information from the Indiana Department of Health at the end of this document. - Children should wash their hands with soap and water when entering the classroom.
 Adults should assist younger children as needed. - Parents can drop-off / pick up their child at their classroom, similar to pre-COVID-19 practice, with the following requirements:

 - Social Distancing Parents can enter the classroom for drop-off and pick-up.
 Parents should observe social distancing guidelines.
-If unable, parents can wait outside the classroom in the hall until space becomes available. - Time in the Classroom Parents will be reminded to limit time spent in the classroom to limit possible exposure. - Staggered drop off / pick up Since the Growing Kids school day does not have a specific start and end time, our drop-offs and pick-ups are naturally staggered throughout the day, consistent with FSSA guidance. - A required part of the Daily Drop Off and Pick Up is that each person conducts a Daily Health Screening.
+If unable, parents can wait outside the classroom in the hall until space becomes available. - Time in the Classroom Parents will be reminded to limit time spent in the classroom to limit possible exposure. - Staggered drop off / pick up Since the Growing Kids school day does not have a specific start and end time, our drop-offs and pick-ups are naturally staggered throughout the day, consistent with FSSA guidance.